mavryk-network/mavryk-rust/baking/mainnet/README.md

 ## Create a working directory

-_The Octez baker requires access to the context directory, which is produced by TezEdge or Octez node._
+_The Mavkit baker requires access to the context directory, which is produced by TezEdge or Mavkit node._
 ```
 $ mkdir $HOME/data-mainnet
 $ mkdir $HOME/data-mainnet/client